If you want to learn Cisco SD-WAN, you need to get some hands-on experience. In this lesson, I’ll give you an overview of the different options.

 CML is Cisco’s official emulator but unfortunately, it doesn’t have any built-in support for SD-WAN yet.
 If it did, this would be a great option.
 It is possible to run KVM images on CML but it’s not that easy.
 I wouldn’t advise trying this.

 EVE-NG is a good choice to build your own Cisco SD-WAN lab.
 They offer a how-to solution where they explain how to add the KVM images.
 It doesn’t take much work and once you add the images, you can quickly build a topology.
 I do recommend getting the professional version.
 Otherwise, you can’t add links between devices that are already running.
+Here is our lesson on how to build your own EVE-NG SD-WAN lab.

 Here’s an example of my EVE-NG Cisco SD-WAN lab: